 The Philippines is a haven for beach lovers.
 With more than 7000 islands, many different kinds of beaches can be found in this beautiful country.
 From well-developed, commercialized ones to raw, uninhabited beaches, with enough time, patience, and perseverance, you will find the perfect beach for you.

 However, the beach is not the safest of all places; whether you are in a luxury resort in the Philippines or a popular and affordable resort, the safety and security threats range from human-related to nature-related, so it pays to know how to stay safe at all times.

 So before you leave your Manila property and head off to enjoy the rest of the summer on the beach, below are some tips that will help you stay safe on the beach.

 - Secure your belongings.
 To protect yourself against any human-related threats, make sure to secure all your belongings at all times.
-Even if there are very few people on the beach, it is best to keep all important items near you.
+Even if there are very few people on the beach, it is best to keep all essential items near you.
 Better yet, do not bring anything that is not worth losing.

 - Check signs.
-Some beaches, particularly those that are developed and maintained somehow, have signboards that tell you the meaning of the color of flags hoisted, if any.
+Some beaches, particularly those that are developed and maintained somehow, have signboards that tell you the meaning of the color of flags hoisted if any.
 The color scheme may be different for different beaches so make sure that you are clear on what each color means.
 Take precaution based on the color of the flag that is up and its meaning.

 - Check the weather.
 It is best if you can check the weather reports even before you go to the beach.
 You would not want to be caught outside near the water if there is a possibility of lighting.

 - Be aware.
 Do not be unaware of your surroundings.
 Always be alert and watch out for any danger.
-Being aware will be beneficial not only for you but also for anyone who is with you, even for other people on the beach that you may not know.
-Being alert and aware will help you warn other people of possible dangers or even call for help if others need it.
+Being mindful will be beneficial not only for you but also for anyone who is with you, even for other people on the beach that you may not know.
+Being alert and aware will help you warn other people of possible dangers or also call for help if others need it.